uport-project/veramo-website/docs/guides/browser.md

 })
 ```

-Open `App.css` and add the following styles to the top of the file:
+Open `src/App.css` and add the following styles to the top of the file:

 ```css
 pre {